matzegoebel/WRFlux/README.md

 ## Implementation

 The SGS fluxes are taken directly out of the diffusion routines in `module_diffusion_em.F`.
 For momentum fluxes, this is already implemented in the official version with the namelist variable `m_opt`. `m_opt` is automatically turned on when using WRFlux.
 If a PBL scheme is activated (including `km_opt=5`), it is responsible for the SGS vertical diffusion in WRF.
-We recover the vertical SGS fluxes by integrating the resulting tendencies cumulatively from the model top to the surface assuming zero flux at the top.
+The vertical SGS fluxes are reconstructed by integrating the resulting tendencies cumulatively from the model top to the surface assuming zero flux at the top.

 The resolved fluxes are directly taken from the advection routines in `module_advect_em.F`, except for the vertical fluxes.
 The vertical fluxes are output in Cartesian form by multiplying the Cartesian vertical velocity with the correctly staggered budget variable.
 However, instead of using the vertical velocity calculated by WRF, it is recalculated based on the [equation given in Theory/Advection equation transformations](#w_eq).